 The main responsibilities of NICE are described below.
 Further information can be found on the relevant web page:

 to provide national guidance on how to promote good health and on the prevention and treatment of ill health.

 - public health - Public health guidance makes recommendations for populations and individuals on activities, policies and strategies that can help prevent disease or improve health.

 - health technologies - guidance on the use of new and existing medicines, treatments and procedures within the NHS.

 - interventional procedures - guidance on whether interventional procedures work safely and well enough for use in the NHS.
 This guidance applies to England, Wales and Scotland.

 - clinical practice - guidance on the appropriate treatment and care of people with specific diseases and conditions within the NHS.
 This guidance applies to England and Wales.

-- to provide a web-based service called NHS Evidence to help people find, access and use high-quality clinical and non-clinical evidence and best practice.
+- to provide a web-based service called Evidence Resources to help people find, access and use high-quality clinical and non-clinical evidence and best practice.